 The popular New Zealand Tongariro Crossing in the North Island has been renamed the Alpine Crossing in an attempt to raise the awareness of the difference from regular hiking tracks.
 Every year this track has some of the highest rescue rates in the country for ill prepared hikers.

-New Zealand’s Great Walks located in the South Island’s Southern Alps, close to hikers during winter due to heavy snow and freezing temperatures.
+New Zealand’s Great Walks located in the South Island’s Southern Alps, are closed to hikers during the Winter seaons as the winter conditions are treachous with heavy snow, freezing temperatures.